 These interviews are held to find out what their new employees needed and how they could help them be successful in their new job.
 By implementing these entrance interviews, this company has reduced turnover from 200% to 8%.

 Implement entrance interviews to learn exactly how you can help each of your new employees during your onboarding process.
-This way, you will ensure that your new employees feel valued since the day one!
+This way, you will ensure that your new employees feel valued from day one!